ryanmcg86/budget-tracker/README.md

 - All date comparisons use `COALESCE(applied_date, date)` so date-overridden transactions land in the correct bucket.

 **`get_overview_history(year, month, view_mode, time_range, user_id=1)`**
 Powers the stacked bar chart.
 Returns a list of month labels and per-category totals for the requested range (1m/3m/6m/1y/5y) ending at the given month.
+Executes a single `GROUP BY month_key, category` query and pivots the result in Python — previously fired one query per month in a loop.

 **`clean_account_names()`**
 Normalises `card_name` values from CSV imports (e.g. collapses various Chase name strings to `"Chase"`).
 Run automatically at startup.